UPDATE 2019: Kelham Island Museum Victorian Christmas fair this year will be on 30th November-1st December.

 When and how much?

 The event is on every year and typically the first December of the month.
 In December 2017, it was on from 10am until 7pm on Saturday 2nd December, and 10am until 5pm on Sunday 3rd December.

 Kelham Island Victorian Christmas Fair is vast with LOADS of stalls.
 I was really was taken aback with how much there was to browse and buy… you could probably do all your Christmas shopping here.
 There’s markets inside, outside and in marquees.
-I did like how we could go inside the museum without a fee, but we had already paid £6 so I would have not expected otherwise.
+I did like how we could go inside the museum without paying more, but it’s not a good way to see the museum as it’s so crowded.

 Although, because it was so busy, you couldn’t really see anything in the museum because you were surrounded by crowds.
 Eric was in a sling and I wouldn’t have put him down for the fear of him being stampled on.
 We quickly left the inside of the museum without buying anything because it was just a bit too chaotic for us.

 Outside there’s food, drink, entertainment, more stalls and the Santa’s Workshop & Grotto.
 Inside a marquee tent were some crafts before you could go and meet Santa, this was an extra charge.
 The workshop and grotto were towards the back of the museum with some kids rides and food stalls.
 It wasn’t as busy here and we were able to let Eric have a wonder around but not for long before it picked back up again.
 We spent some time looking at the blacksmiths working which was very impressive, the reindeer and old vintage train and fairground sets.

 We didn’t eat because, again, it was just too busy and there would have been no where to put Eric.
 The food looked fantastic though, with seasonal options, tasty street food, beer, festive drinks, treats and desserts.